Mathtodon/Mathtodon.github.io/txdot-page.md

-## Model given Wining Bid is More Than 10% of TxDot Estimate
+### Build a model given that the Winning Bid is More Than 10% of TxDot Estimate

 ```python